ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 ![Image 13 Add an account](files/addaccountworkspace.png "Image 13: Add an account")

 Simply type the following URL "https://www.fastdesk.co.uk" and click Add.
+Alternatively, enter the URL that has been provided to you by the FASTdesk team if you have a private build.
 You will then be prompted to enter your username and password into the application.
-See **image 14**
+See **image 14.**

 ![Image 14 Enter credentials](files/entercredsapp.PNG "Image 14: Enter Credentials")